ALS Society of Canada

 We would have had to buy all the equipment or maintenance and now that I’m on disability and George had to retire, we would be in big debt.
 I just think it’s the greatest organisation to help us across Canada.

-For people diagnosed with ALS, the disease is a physical, emotional, and financial challenge for everyone.
-In Ontario, ALS Canada provides essential support to people with ALS through their Equipment Program and the Community Leads team.
-Community Leads help people with ALS navigate the healthcare system and provide support from someone who has been there and can help them understand what’s coming next.
+For families, ALS is a physical, emotional, and financial challenge.
+In Ontario, ALS Canada provides essential support through its Equipment Program and Community Leads team, helping people navigate the healthcare system and prepare for what’s next.
+These services ease the burden and provide compassionate guidance from people who understand the journey.

 Click on the button below to make a donation to ALS Canada through Federated Health Charities